jaclu/spd/OLD/README.md

 # Simple Posix Deploy

-Deploying in place for simple Posix environs, where ansible and similar more advanced tools are not practically usable.
-Typical reasons:
+Deploying in place for simple Posix environs, where ansible and similar more advanced tools do not make much sense since getting to the point of being able to run it, would enforce a lot of painful touch typing.

-- Can't be run locally on the target
-- Overhead per remote task is so high, that a deploy "takes for ever"
-- Setting up the target to run the deploy tool is so complex that it in it self becomes a major pain.

-spd initially only depends on /bin/sh, any additional tools needed like grep/awk/sed etc will be scanned for, if possible be installed, otherwise reported as a failed dependency in need of manual handling.

-If this is deployed on a mountable file system, be it iCloud, USB-stick etc
+Especially since minimalist linux/linux like devices should ideally be self contained and it should be possible to set them up with minimal preparations or dependency of deployment servers.

+This tool-set achieves this by only depending on a posix shell, and a small enough number of generic nix tools, that it should hopefully be able to run out of the box on anything.

+It's current primary purpose is to be used for deployments of iSH environments, so it assumes apk packaging, but it should be possible to fairly easily adopt it to other systems.

-All that should be needed is to have this tool-set mounted on the target system and run `bin/deploy`
+All that should be needed is to have this tool-set mounted on the target system and run `bin/deploy-ish`

-`bin/deploy` has two primary usage cases
+`bin/deploy-ish` has two primary usage cases

 - To restore a fresh install into your preferred state
 - To ensure any config changes are applied to this device